leskovde/thesis/auto-debugger/demo/README.md

 chmod +x "$DEMO_DISL_HOME/bin/disl.py"
 ```

-## 3) Pre-populate stub results (so analysis has tests to read)
+## 3) Pre-populate stub results (Mock DiSL only)

+⚠️ **Skip this step if using real DiSL** - real DiSL will generate actual tests from runtime data.

-Since we are not running real instrumentation yet, create a stub test and the results list in the chosen output directory.
-Use shell or Python variant.
+**Only needed for Mock DiSL testing**: Create stub test and results list in the output directory.

 ```bash
 # Using shell